This is our Complete Guide to Surfing Canggu in Bali.

 The COMO brand’s third Bali hotel, COMO Uma Canggu, brings Californian surfer-style luxury to the Canggu area’s bohemian beachfront.
 Along with a large variety of accommodation – from modest rooms and suites to pool residences and eye-catching duplex penthouses – the hotel hosts two pools, a hip beach club, spa, and surf school.
 Book in here from $250 a night.

 Surfboard Hire in Canggu

-Once you have everything else sorted out then the best way to enjoy Canggu is to surf, so you’re going to need to find a surfboard, and luckily for you, there are plenty of those to go around.
+Once you have your surf camp and surf spots sorted out for trip surfing Canggu then the next thing you’re going to need is to find a surfboard, and luckily for you, there are plenty of those to go around.

 There is also an excellent Facebook group called ‘Bali Boards Buy and Sell’ which has some great deals on there for second-hand surfboards in Bali.

 Whether you’re surfing Canggu or just chilling, you’re going to need to eat so here are the best cafés and restaurants in Canggu.

 Crate Café is a great place to start the day and have breakfast.
 It really is the ultimate hipster place where you’ll see a load of surfers enjoying a good coffee or a pink, super healthy juice.
 For breakfast, the menu offers all different kinds of Müeslis and granola as well as more hearty and filling options such as sourdough bread with egg, bacon, and avocado or porridge with strawberries, apple and cinnamon which you can wash down with a freshly squeezed orange juice.